• Skip to primary navigation

 3. Skillet: Heat a skillet over medium/low heat and add a small amount of oil or butter.
 Place the desired amount of casserole into the skillet and cover with a lid.
 Cook for 5-10 minutes or until heated through.

 This overnight breakfast casserole can be a complete meal by itself.
-But I know when I'm serving brunch, I like to add more options and sides.
-Fluffy Pancakes with fresh berries would be a great addition.
+But when I'm serving brunch, I like to add more options and sides.
+Fluffy Pancakes or waffles with fresh berries and whipped cream would be a great addition.

 Hash brown patties or fried potatoes, fruit and yogurt parfaits with homemade granola, or a simple fruit salad would all be great options.